Dante Bichette: Professional career

 Bichette attended Jupiter High School in Jupiter, Florida, and Palm Beach Community College.
-The California Angels drafted Bichette in the 17th round of the 1984 Major League Baseball draft.
+The California Angels selected Bichette in the 17th round of the 1984 Major League Baseball draft.

 Bichette made his MLB debut with the Angels in 1988, but was a streaky hitter and was traded to the Milwaukee Brewers in exchange for Dave Parker in 1991.
 After putting up only average numbers with Milwaukee, he was traded to the new expansion team, the Colorado Rockies.
 On April 7, 1993, he hit the first home-run in Rockies history, a solo shot off New York Mets pitcher Bret Saberhagen.
-Bichette was part of the "Blake Street Bombers" which also included sluggers Larry Walker, Andrés Galarraga, Ellis Burks, and Vinny Castilla.
+Bichette was part of the "Blake Street Bombers," who also included sluggers Larry Walker, Andrés Galarraga, Ellis Burks, and Vinny Castilla.

-He finished the Rockies' first season with 21 home runs and a .310 batting average, his personal best for both at the time.
+He finished the first Rockies season with 21 home runs and a .310 batting average, his personal best for both at the time.
 Bichette also hit his first home run at the newly constructed Coors Field, a 14th-inning walk-off smash against the Mets that secured an opening day victory for the Rockies in 1995.
-Bichette had his best season in 1995, coming very close to the Triple Crown with a .340 batting average, 40 home runs and 128 RBIs and barely lost the MVP voting to the Cincinnati Reds' Barry Larkin.
+That season was Bichette's best, coming very close to the Triple Crown with a .340 batting average, 40 home runs and 128 RBI's.
+He narrowly lost the MVP voting to Barry Larkin of the Cincinnati Reds.

 Bichette, 6 ft 3 in tall and weighing 215 lb, began having knee problems in 1996, but was still successful as a hitter, with a .316 average, 31 home runs and 141 RBIs, plus 31 stolen bases.
 The 1996 season was only the second time ever that two players on the same team hit at least 30 home runs and collected 30 stolen bases, as Ellis Burks accomplished the same feat.
-Over the next three seasons, Bichette hit 26, 22 and 34 home runs for the Rockies.
-He remains in the top ten in many offensive categories for the Rockies.
+Over the next three seasons, Bichette hit 26, 22, and 34 home runs respectively for the Rockies.
+He remains in the top 10 in many offensive categories for Colorado.
 On June 10, 1998, Bichette became the first player to hit for the cycle in an interleague game, when he accomplished the feat against the Texas Rangers, capping it off with a walk-off single to win the game for the Rockies in 10 innings.

-On April 4, 1999, the Rockies made history as they played their Opening Day contest at Estadio de Béisbol Monterrey in Monterrey, Mexico, marking the first time Major League Baseball (MLB) commenced the regular season outside of the United States or Canada.
+On April 4, 1999, the Rockies made history as they played their Opening Day contest at Estadio de Béisbol Monterrey in Monterrey, Mexico, marking the first time Major League Baseball (MLB) commenced a regular season outside of the United States or Canada.
 Their opponent was the defending National League champion San Diego Padres.
 Bichette collected four hits, drove in four runs, and homered as Colorado won 8–2.

 By the end of the 1999 season, his production was beginning to drop and the Rockies dealt Bichette to the Cincinnati Reds.
-However, his fielding was suffering tremendously and Bichette was eventually traded to the Boston Red Sox for a season and a half and then the Los Angeles Dodgers.
-Bichette retired before ever playing a game with the Dodgers, on March 22, 2002.
+However, his fielding was suffering tremendously and Bichette was eventually traded to the Boston Red Sox for a season and a half, then to the Los Angeles Dodgers.
+On March 22, 2002, Bichette retired before ever playing a game with the Dodgers.